Car Brakes 101- Learn All you need to Know

 Brake Booster (Servo)

-A vacuum servo is a component used on vehicles in its braking system, to provide assistance to the driver by decreasing the braking effort.
-It is commonly called a brake booster.
-The brake booster usually uses vacuum from the engine intake to boost the force applied by the pedal on to the master cylinder.
+It is commonly called a brake booster, using vacuum from the engine intake to boost the force applied by the pedal on the master cylinder.

-Brake boosters come in either a single diaphragm or tandem diaphragm (which is generally used for bigger vehicles and trucks).
-Without the engine running the brake pedal feels very hard and the brakes are ineffective.
+Brake boosters come in either a single diaphragm or tandem diaphragm (the latter is generally used in Trucks).

 ABS (Most Modern Cars)

-Since initial widespread use in production cars, anti-lock braking systems have been improved considerably.
-Recent versions not only prevent wheel lock under braking, but also electronically control the front-to-rear brake bias.
+Widespread use in modern cars led to ABS systems being greatly improved.
+Recent versions not only prevent wheel lock under braking but also electronically control the front-to-rear brake bias.

 This function, depending on its specific capabilities and implementation, is known as electronic brake force distribution (EBD), traction control system, emergency brake assist, or electronic stability control (ESC).